-The issues of concern to the citizens of Tiverton were identified through survey, public workshops and technical advisory input.
+The issues of concern to the citizens of Tiverton were identified through survey, public workshops and technical advisory input. (should be put a date here to distinguish prior HMP work from current?)
 The issues presented here represent a cross-section of topics that received repeated mention during the data gathering process.
 From these issues, the Town developed the accompanying goals and related policies and then modified them based on public input.
 All of the items presented in the following section consider the immediate and the long-term factors impacting each issue.